 I didn’t truly realize how my father had shaped my love of the outdoors until after he was gone.
-He was always supportive of my endeavours.
-I was never made to feel anything but capable or that I had to be a certain way because I was female.
+He was always supportive of my endeavors.
 He encouraged me to be fully and completely myself.
-Being a girl was secondary to all of the things that actually matter.

 Losing a light too soon

 In August 2018, my dad was diagnosed with walking pneumonia.
 By the end of October, his breathing had become so impaired, he was admitted to the hospital.
 I visited him that day with my son, Roland.
 We chatted about the mundane day-to-day stuff that you don’t think too much about, both knowing in the back of our minds that what he was facing was serious.
 After a hug and a goodbye, he gave me the peace sign and a smirk as I walked out the door.
 I laughed and rolled my eyes at his ability to make me feel OK in the gravest of circumstances.
 I didn’t know it then, but that was the last time I would ever speak to my dad.